hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ## Required and optional

 For complex forms, required fields should be indicated.
-This is the most explicit and transparent method and ensures users don’t have to make assumptions.
+This is the most explicit and transparent method to ensure users don’t have to make assumptions.
 Read more about best practices for [marking required fields in forms](https://www.nngroup.com/articles/required-fields/).

 ![Showing required next to the label for the Super Select](/assets/components/form/super-select/super-select-required.png )